ashack7426/MarkovSim/README.md

 Pause and resume simulations at any time.

-Visualize a Heatmap of the Chain to Explore Frequently Visited Regions
+Visualize a Heatmap to Explore Frequently Visited Regions

 Gain Valuable Insights into Markov Chain Simulator Statistics